 No strenuous activities are permitted for up to fourteen days following the procedure.
 Sodium intake should be reduced or eliminated to assist in reduction of swelling.
 All glasses or sunglasses should be avoided, so as not to put pressure on the bridge of the nose during recovery.
 A splint will be placed around the nose immediately after the surgery to protect it.
 Self-dissolving and external stitches will be removed approx. one week after the surgery.
 Pain, swelling, and fluid drainage can be alleviated with pain medication and ice packs which contract the blood vessels and reduce swelling.
 The most important thing is for a patient to follow the recovery plan to the letter.
 This allows for patients to experience the best final outcome and a genuine boost in confidence.

 Rhinoplasty doesn’t have any comparable techniques to shape and repair the nose.
-Some doctors have experimented with the use of injectables to fill dents or narrow areas of the bridge of the nose but this has not had the permanent results that the surgery has.
+Some doctors have experimented with the use of injectables to fill dents or narrow areas of the bridge of the nose but this has not had the long-lasting results that the surgery has.
 The fillers are metabolized and the nose eventually goes back to its previous form, and this is after only a few short months.

 For patients with severe asymmetry or structural issues fillers are not able to correct their conditions.
 That being said, it is clear that rhinoplasty is both an irreplaceable and effective surgery.